shafirpl/CompanionApp/Readme.md

-Youtube video link that demoes the iOS app: https://youtu.be/y1ai8DL8ABM
+iOS App Demo Video: https://youtu.be/y1ai8DL8ABM

+Android App Demo Video: https://youtu.be/08GGx9-gkDE

 The app uses Bank of Canada's Valet Api to get real time USD to CAD rate, whcih is slightly lower than CIBC (the bank I use) rates.
 But I decided not to calibrate the data and use the rates received from valet api when converting the currencies as the conversion is meant to give an estimate.